chigkim/logic-accessibility/index.md

 This causes VO to report sometimes checked sometimes unchecked even though the track is record enabled.

-If it's record enabled, VO should report as checked all time.
+If it's record enabled, VO should always report as checked.

 ### Channel strip type
-In mixer, tracks header, inspector, VO cannot tell if it is an instrument, aux, audio, and so on.
+In mixer, tracks header, and inspector, VO cannot tell if a channel strip is an instrument, aux, audio, and so on.

 VO users should hear their names along with their types when navigating across mixer/tracks area.